 CANADA-WIDE

-Maclean’s OnCampus provides an annual guide to universities, including university rankings in a variety of categories based on student surveys.
+Maclean’s Education hub provides an annual guide to universities, including university rankings in a variety of categories based on student surveys.
 Both Maclean’s and The Globe and Mail’s education section have relevant educational articles.

 ONTARIO

-The eINFO website is a guide to Ontario universities for secondary school students and guidance counsellors.
-Its mandate is to provide students and guidance counsellors with information about university programs, admission requirements and additional resources. eINFO should be used as a starting point for researching university options.
-In the “Degree Locator” section, you’ll find programs, prerequisites and grade requirements.
-Also under “Further Information”, search for residence and meal plan information as well as scholarships and awards.
+The Ontario Universities Info website (OUInfo, previously eINFO) is a guide to Ontario universities for secondary school students and guidance counsellors.
+Its mandate is to provide students and guidance counsellors with information about university programs, admission requirements and additional resources.
+OUInfo should be used as a starting point for researching university options.
+There is a video about how to use the Ontario Universities Info site, or you can read the transcript if you prefer to skim more efficiently.

 Ontario Universities’ Application Centre (OUAC) is a central bureau whose key function is the processing of applications for admission to the province’s universities.